 Prior to February 10, 2017, the Company operated in two segments: leasing and petroleum storage.
-On February 10, 2017, the company sold its petroleum storage facility and related assets (the "Terminal") owned or controlled by the Company's subsidiaries, Capital Terminal Company and Dunellen LLC to Sprague Operating Resources, LLC ("Sprague").
-The sale of the Terminal results in the segment being classified as discontinued operations for all periods presented.
+On February 10, 2017, the company sold its petroleum storage facility and related assets (the "Terminal") owned or controlled by the Company's subsidiaries, Capital Terminal Company and Dunellen, LLC to Sprague Operating Resources, LLC ("Sprague").
+The sale of the Terminal ("Terminal Sales Agreement") results in the segment being classified as discontinued operations for all periods presented.
 See Note 7 to the Consolidated Financial Statements.
 With the sale of the Terminal, the Board of Directors determined that there was no longer a need to maintain Capital Terminal Company and Dunellen, LLC and at its April 24, 2018 regularly scheduled Board meeting, it voted to liquidate and dissolve these two companies.
+The companies were dissolved on July 16, 2019.